UlianaStefanishyna/algorithms-and-data-structures/README.md

 # Algorithms and Data Structures Repository

-This repository contains basic and essential for Computer Science Data Strcuture and Algorithms implementations as well as solutions for some popular coding problems.
+This repository contains basic and essential concepts for Computer Science: Data Strcuture and Algorithms implementations as well as solutions for some popular coding problems.